Lynne Randell: Recording career

 Randell was 'discovered' whilst working as a 14-year-old apprentice hairdresser for Lilian and Antonio Frank.
 One of Frank's regular customers was publicist, Carol West.
 Garry Spry, the manager of Australian mod group The Flies, employed West to organise a publicity shoot for TV and press to display his band having their long hair done at a women's hair salon.
 During the shoot, The Flies lead singer, Ronnie Burns sang with his guitar and Frank suggested her young apprentice should sing along.
 Spry was so impressed by her voice he offered her a job at his discothèque, Pinocchios, and West became her manager.
 For Randell's 15th birthday on 14 December 1964, West held a party in Malvern and invited local radio DJs including Stan Rofe.
 The Spinning Wheels backed Randell as she sang "House of the Rising Sun" and John Lee Hooker's "Boom Boom".
 She cut a demo in a dining room and Rofe played it on his radio show.

-Randell left school and was signed to EMI in 1965, her first single "I'll Come Running Over" (cover of a Lulu song) was released in February on its HMV label and became a No. 11 hit in Melbourne.
+Randell left school and was signed to EMI in 1965, her first single "I'll Come Running Over" (cover of a Lulu song) was released in February on its His Master's Voice and became a No. 11 hit in Melbourne.
 She appeared on television to promote her single including Bandstand, Saturday Date and Sing Sing Sing.
 The first single was followed by "A Love Like You" (No. 27 in Melbourne) and "Forever".
 She had regular appearances on TV's The Go!!
 Show alongside contemporaries The Easybeats and Olivia Newton-John.
 Randell also appeared on another TV series, Kommotion with fellow pop artists including Burns (now a solo artist) and also featured performers miming to overseas artists' hits: Meldrum, for example, mimed to "Winchester Cathedral" by The New Vaudeville Band.
 Randell signed a new contract with CBS Records to release two further singles "Heart" and "Goin' Out of My Head" which both became Top 20 hits in Melbourne.

 Randell worked the dance scene and discothèques, usually backed by The Spinning Wheels, with her trendsetting clothes and mod style carefully orchestrated by manager, West.